Difference Between Table of Contents and Index

 Key Takeaways

-1. A table of contents is a list of chapters, sections, or headings in a document or book, usually found at the beginning, providing an overview of the document’s structure and organization.
+1. A table of contents is a list of chapters, sections, or headings in a document or book, found at the beginning, providing an overview of the document’s structure and organization.

 2. An index is an alphabetical list of names, subjects, or terms found at the end of a book or document, with corresponding page numbers, used to locate specific information within the text.